lxmcf/virgil-deprecated/README.md

 # Virgil

-Virgil is a basic 2D game engine built using SDL2 and designed for Linux and directly compatability aimed at [Elementary OS](https://elementary.io)...
+Virgil is a basic 2D game engine built using [SDL2](https://www.libsdl.org/index.php) and [Vala](https://wiki.gnome.org/Projects/Vala); designed for Linux and directly built for [elementary OS](https://elementary.io)...

+### What is Virgil?

+The Vala Game Library (VGL), or formally known as 'Virgi' is my answer to 'if I can't find it, I'll make it'.
+I grew tired of installing Windows VM's to use common 2D game engines and having to run around in circles finding a Linux compatible engine I can use to fruitlessly make simple games.

+Virgil is built from the ground up using Vala and the SDL2 library and it's sister libraries such as SDL2Image, this is my first major project as well as my first dip into 'proper development' using a new language.

 ### Dependencies